meilisearch/specifications/text/0118-search-api.md

 Returns the `limit` search parameter used for the query.
 This field is returned only when:
-- `limit` and/opr `offset` are used as query parameters.
+- `limit` and/or `offset` are used as query parameters.
 - None of `limit`, `offset`, `page`, `hitsPerPage` are used as a query parameter

-See [explaination](#3181-navigating-search-results-by-page-selection) on the different paginations.
+See [details](#3181-navigating-search-results-by-page-selection) on the different ways of navigating search results.

 > See [3.1.5. `limit`](#315-limit) section.